-Note by the secretariat /
+Note by the Secretariat\

-The text reproduced below was prepared by the secretariat as a background paper to the brainstorming session which took place during the November 2009 session of the World Forum for Harmonization of Vehicle Regulations (WP.29), with the ain of organizing its forthcoming Round Table on Climate Change and Transport.
-It is based on informal document No. WP.29-149-23 and is submitted to the WP.29 for further consideration and improvement (see report ECE/TRANS/WP.29/1079, paras.
-78-80).
+The text reproduced below was prepared by the secretariat as a background paper to the brainstorming session which took place during the November 2009 session of the World Forum for Harmonization of Vehicle Regulations (WP.29) with the aim of organizing its forthcoming Round Table on Climate Change and Transport.
+After its review by the World Forum at its March 2010 session, it was agreed to submit it as a background document for the Round Table on Climate Change and Transport (ECE/TRANS/WP.29/1083, para.
+74).

-^{/} In accordance with the programme of work of the Inland Transport Committee for 2006-2010 (ECE/TRANS/166/Add.1, programme activity 02.4), the World Forum will develop, harmonize and update Regulations in order to enhance performance of vehicles.
+\ In accordance with the programme of work of the Inland Transport Committee for 2006-2010 (ECE/TRANS/166/Add.1, programme activity 02.4), the World Forum will develop, harmonize and update Regulations in order to enhance the performance of vehicles.
 The present document is submitted in conformity with that mandate.

-I. ABSTRACT
+I. Abstract